 - Who qualifies: At least 12 months of work experience in the past 3 years in a qualifying healthcare NOC code — nurses, physiotherapists, pharmacists, medical lab technicians, dental hygienists, social workers, and more.

-- Key NOCs: NOC 31301 (registered nurses), 31303 (physician assistants), 32101 (dental technologists), 31202 (physiotherapists), among others.
+- Key NOCs: NOC 31301 (registered nurses and registered psychiatric nurses), 31303 (physician assistants, midwives and allied health professionals), 32111 (dental hygienists and dental therapists), 31202 (physiotherapists), among others.

 3. Trades occupations